News and updates: 9/5/19- Dahlias are here! Must Be September! They are in The Little White Flower Cottage and at retailers. Also,

-announcing our fur and flowers initiative: in 2019 at least 50% of Butternut Gardens Farm Profits will go to local animal welfare and animal rescue efforts. we want you to know us as “The Flowers that help animals!”
-Updates to be posted regularly on our FUR AND FLOWERS PAGE.
+Update on the butternut Gardens fur and flowers initiative: in 2019 at least 50% of Butternut Gardens Farm Profits will go to local animal welfare and animal rescue efforts. we want you to know us as “The Flowers that help animals!”
+So far $3,500 have been given!

 Podcast #390 with Debra Prinzing of slowflowers.com went live in February. check it out to hear Debra and Me discussing Butternut Gardens LLC Flower Farm and also the State of Locally-Grown Flowers in Connecticut.